 Look out for:

-- APRC (Annual Percentage Rate of Change) takes some mortgage fees into account as well as the interest rate and expresses it as a percentage.
+APRC: (Annual Percentage Rate of Charge) takes some mortgage fees into account as well as the interest rate and expresses it as a percentage.

 Deposit size: the higher the deposit, the lower the interest rate you are likely to get.